MalinYamato/machine_learning_on_bigdata/README.md

 # Machine Learning on BigData -- is based (a fork) on BigData Solution written in Python based on Hadoop and Spark.

-It is a layer on top of Martin Karlsons framework that adds machine learning, data mining, AI and mathematical staticstic capabilites to it, an instance of the framework runs with upgraded versions 3.2.2 of Spark, 3.5.0 of Jyputerlab and 3.8.4 of Python.
+It is a layer on top of Martin Karlsons framework that adds machine learning, data mining, AI and mathematical staticstic capabilites to it, an instance of the framework which runs with upgraded versions 3.2.2 of Spark, 3.5.0 of Jyputerlab and 3.8.4 of Python.
 #### Malin Yamato 大和まりん
 Email : yamto@malin.jp